United National Movement: Government reforms

 UNM also implemented government reforms establishing the role of the Prime Minister and giving the President the ability to dissolve the parliament.
 The role of the presidency was substantially increased with the system being sometimes referred to as "super-presidential".
 Its supporters argued that a stronger presidency was needed to more effectively push for reforms, while its critics denounced the concentration of power.
 Additionally, some international organizations such as the Council of Europe were critical of the reforms and pushed for the parliament to be given equal weight to the presidency.

 Some progress was made in the area of democracy and human rights, although, critics highlighted systematic issues carried over from Shevardnadze’s administration.
 The 2004 parliamentary and presidential elections were described by OSCE-ODIHR as "the most democratic since independence".
 In 2005, UNM passed reforms on local governance designating Rayon (district) as the singular level of local governance.
 However, some criticized the reforms as insufficient and as "not leaving local governments enough resources to create viable institutions".
 The same year, UNM decriminalized defamation, making it harder to sue journalists for critical coverage.
-Additionally, violence against minorities was curtailed.
+Additionally, violence against religious minorities was curtailed.

 However, during UNM’s tenure media freedom was often criticized.
 In January 2005, the Council of Europe designated the country as being subject to "self-censored media" with it in 2006 noting that the "media is financially weak and still lacks the democratic culture which would allow it to credibly perform their role of a democratic watchdog".
 Some additionally alleged that opposition voices were taken off the air due to government pressure.
 However, others saw the media legislation as being liberal and Georgian media being free to criticize the government and host its opponents.